yegor-baranov/Code-Academy-R/README.md

 # Codecademy projects for R All In One!

-This is list of the projects I had to create to finish R on Codecademy (https://www.codecademy.com).
+This is list of the projects I had to create to finish Learn R course on Codecademy (https://www.codecademy.com).

 ## Learn R: Introduction